 Q5.
 How can viewers learn more about Beauty Beneath the Dirt and support your goal of making it into a PBS documentary feature?

 A.Viewers can learn more about Beauty Beneath the Dirt from our Website, Blog, and YouTube Channel.
-We also use Twitter, Facebook, and E-newsletters to keep people updated on screenings, press, and eventual DVD release.
+We also use Twitter, and Facebook to keep people updated on screenings, press, and eventual DVD release.
 On the micro level, we are showing this film via film tours.
 The G2M Tour will wrap up in Monson, Maine at the end of July; at that point we will immediately launch into a full-scale University Tour.
 This gives us an opportunity to reach our target market: college students.
 My hope is that by bringing this film to colleges and universities, we inspire a handful of twenty-somethings to take a hike, pursue a dream, or go on an adventure before “adult life” prevents them from doing so.
 On the macro level, we are still searching for a commercial distributor to sell the film for release on TV and in theatres.
 If we don’t find a distributor by the end of the year, we’ll cut the DVD and make the film available on iTunes, Netflix, and Amazon.
 Viewers can help us achieve our goal of finding a distributor by: (1) sending the trailer to friends, (2) connecting us with producers, distributors, sales agents, and press, and/or (3) coming to a screening and writing a review on the Internet.